spiderb59/poadcast-test/README.md

 ## Introduction
-This code generate XML from the yaml file using pyhton
+This code generate XML from the yaml file using pyhton.

+## Version
+V1.0